-Caleb is a graduate research assistant on the USAID Sustainable WASH Systems (SWS) Learning Partnership.
-As a second-year PhD student in Environmental Engineering, his largest interests and future aspirations lie at the interface of scientific research, practical action and policy regarding rural water, sanitation and hygiene (WASH) services.
+Caleb (he/him/his) studies international development models aimed at preventively maintaining rural water infrastructure in East Africa as part of the USAID Sustainable WASH Systems (SWS) Learning Partnership.
+His largest interests and future aspirations lie at the interface of scientific research, practical action and policy regarding rural water, sanitation and hygiene (WASH) services.
 He is co-advised by both Dr. Karl Linden and Dr. Amy Javernick-Will.

-His research currently looks at conditions which make up the enabling environment for maintenance of rural water infrastructure in Uganda and Kenya, trying to better understand the challenges facing rural maintenance providers and how these challenges relate to the service area contexts in which they work.
-He actively works closely with two organizations who work in rural water maintenance, Whave in Uganda and FundiFix in Kenya.
-He recently returned from a four-month trip supporting both Whave and another SWS partner, IRC WASH, in Uganda through the spring and summer of 2019.
-He also previously worked for IRC WASH in Uganda during the summer of 2018, exploring the use of pay-as-you-fetch tariff collection at hand pumps and capacity building of the local hand pump mechanics association in the western Kabarole District of the country.
+His research currently looks at conditions which make up the enabling environment for maintenance of rural water infrastructure in Uganda and Kenya, trying to better understand the challenges facing rural maintenance providers (i.e. early forms of a rural water utility in a low-income context) and how these challenges relate to the service area contexts in which they work.
+He works closely with Whave Solutions in Uganda, a model service provider and enabling environment capacity developer.
+His research is heavily rooted in fieldwork and in-office time with research partners; he has spent over 12 months in Uganda working with several SWS partners, including Whave and IRC Uganda.
 Caleb also worked for Water for People for 1.5 years in both Denver, Colorado, and in Uganda.

 PhD in Environmental Engineering, University of Colorado Boulder, intended graduation 2021

 MS in Environment Engineering with Certificate in Global Engineering, University of Colorado Boulder, 2020

 BS in Civil Engineering with Minor in Global Engineering Studies, Purdue University, 2017